jojobear13/shinpokered/README.md

   -jr trainer M/F, pokemaniac, hiker, cueball, psychic, tamer, black belt, rocket, cooltrainer M/F, gentleman, channeler -all rival phases, all gym leaders, elite-4, prof.oak, chief

-- Trainer switching (ai routine #4)can now toggled ON and OFF
+- Trainer switching (ai routine #4) can now toggled ON and OFF
-  - WHile OFF, trainers will not switch intelligently just like in the original retail games.
+  - While OFF, trainers will not switch intelligently just like in the original retail games.
   - Press SELECT on the option menu to go to the extra menu and toggle this option under "AI SWAPS"
   - Note that Jugglers are unaffected because their official gimmick is that they switch randomly.